nix-community/NUR/README.md

 }
 ```

-For NixOS add the following to your `/etc/nixos/configuration.nix`:
+For NixOS add the following to your `/etc/nixos/configuration.nix`
+Notice: If you want to use NUR in nix-env, home-manager or in nix-shell you also need NUR in `~/.config/nixpkgs/config.nix`
+as shown above!

 ```nix
 {